My experiences with fat shaming

 Seriously, don’t say that to people.
 Its extremely hurtful and honestly incredibly rude.

 Even now at 31 I still get it.
-With recent health issues it was brought up to me by my Dad that they are probably because Im overweight and consume to much sugar.
+With recent health issues it was brought up to me by my Dad that they are probably because I’m overweight and consume to much sugar.
 On a completely related note, my health issues have NOTHING to do with my body fat.
-I do NOT have diabetes, high blood pressure or high cholesterol.
-I am just fat.
+No I do NOT have diabetes, high blood pressure or high cholesterol.
+It’s just that I am fat.

 With posting this I just want people to know that they are not alone.
 Its perfectly fine to want to change your body, and its perfectly fine to love it as it is as well.